 There are always wild turkeys at Fossil Rim, but I’ve never been lucky enough to spot one of the Sandhill Cranes there.
 My son got this picture last summer!
 I think this poor bird is a little confused.

-The highlight of the trip for us is seeing the giraffes, which will often include a new baby!
+The highlight of the trip for us is seeing the giraffes, which will often include a baby!
 They are one of the few animals that the park allows you to hand feed!

 I love the zebras, which are very social when hungry, but watch out for their teeth!!